 17. HAVE SOMEONE THAT YOU CAN SHARE WITH:

 You need to have a close friend or family member with whom you can share your frustrations with.
-You’ll find being a caretaker is a little easier whenever you can tell someone, “You’re not going to believe what happened today,” or “It was funny when I visited her and _____ (fill in the blank).”
-It is also important to have someone to talk to about your concerns and frustrations.
+Truly, you’ll find being a caretaker is a little easier whenever you can tell someone, “You’re not going to believe what happened today,” or “It was funny when I visited her and _____ (fill in the blank).”
+Additionally, it is also important to have someone to talk to about your concerns and frustrations.
 Ideally, it would be great to have someone to assist in the caretaking requirements.

 18. TAKE CARE OF YOURSELF!

 Caregiving can take its toll on the caregiver.
 You have to realize that even though you want to, you cannot do everything when it needs to be done.
 There are emergency situations that require immediate action, but you HAVE to make sure you have some ‘relax’ time for yourself.
 You need strength to keep on keeping on.
 Making decisions and attending to expected and unexpected needs can drain you and make you feel that you are neglecting other things related to the rest of your family.

 You can only do so much, so don’t let guilt take control of you.
 Don’t forget to talk to God – Pray, Pray, Pray.

 Are you dealing with aging parent right now?

 That’s it for Part One of this series.